MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/externaltables.md

 `(`*SqlServerConnectionString*`)`
  <br>[`with` `(`[`docstring` `=` *Documentation*] [`,` `folder` `=` *FolderName*], *property_name* `=` *value*`,`...`)`]

-Creates or alters an external table of type sql in the database in which the command is executed. <br>
+Creates or alters an external table of type sql in the database in which the command is executed.

 *Parameters:*

 * *TableName* - External table name.
 Must follow the rules for [entity names](../query/schema-entities/entity-names.md).
-An external table cannot have the same name as a regular table in the same database.
+An external table can't have the same name as a regular table in the same database.
 * *SqlTableName* - The name of the SQL table.
 * *SqlServerConnectionString* - The connection string to the sql server.
 Can be one of:

 1. **AAD integrated authentication** (`Authentication="Active Directory Integrated"`):
 The user or application authenticates via AAD to Kusto, and the same token is then used to access the SQL Server network endpoint.

 2. **Username/Password authentication** (`User ID=...; Password=...;`).
-If the external table is used for [continuous export](data-export/continuous-data-export.md), authentication must be by this method and not AAD integrated.
+If the external table is used for [continuous export](data-export/continuous-data-export.md), authentication must be performed by using this method.

 > [!WARNING]
-> Connection strings and queries that include confidential
-> information or information that should be otherwise guarded should be
-> obfuscated so that they'll be omitted from any Kusto tracing.
-> Please see [obfuscated string literals](../query/scalar-data-types/string.md#obfuscated-string-literals) for more details.
+> Connection strings and queries that include confidential information should be obfuscated so that they'll be omitted from any Kusto tracing.
+See [obfuscated string literals](../query/scalar-data-types/string.md#obfuscated-string-literals) for more information.

 *Optional Properties*:
 |Property        |Type    |Description                                                                                                  |
 |----------------|----------|-------------------------------------------------------------------------------------------------------------|
 |`folder` |`string` |The table's folder.